Apple Cinnamon Crepe Recipe with Salted Caramel Sauce

 - Keep it Moving While the sugar is melting, help it along by swirling your pot and lifting it off the flame as needed to prevent burning.
 Otherwise "stationary" melting caramel will burn quickly!

-- Do Not Touch It As the sugar is melting, don’t try to help it along by sticking in a spoon or whisk to stir it.
-It will just stick to your spoon and create a “sugar mass” that will be harder to melt.
+- Do Not Touch It As the sugar is melting, don't try to help it along by sticking a spoon in or whisking to stir it.
+It will just stick to your spoon and create a "sugar mass" that will be harder to melt.

 Apple Filling For Crepes